 Since his debut with the Florida West Coast Symphony Orchestra under the direction of Arthur Fiedler, Charles Turon has performed extensively as soloist, chamber musician and guest artist throughout southwest Florida.
 In addition to teaching at SCF, Turon maintains a private piano studio and serves as adjudicator for various local and state festivals and competitions.

-Robyn Wilkes is the director of instrumental studies.
-She conducts the wind ensemble and orchestra and teaches classes in music appreciation, music history and music theory.
-In addition to her responsibilities at SCF, Wilkes is the conductor of the Sarasota Pops Orchestra, former conductor of the Sarasota Orchestra Youth Symphony, conductor of the Advanced Band for the Sarasota Orchestra Music Camp, and performs at area churches on trumpet and percussion.
+Robyn Bell is the director of instrumental studies.
+She conducts SCF's Symphonic Band, Symphony Orchestra and teaches classes in music appreciation.
+In addition to her responsibilities at SCF, Bell is the conductor of the Pops Orchestra, former conductor of the Sarasota Orchestra Youth Symphony and performs at area churches on trumpet and percussion.
 She received her Bachelor of Science in Music Education, Magna Cum Laude, from the University of Tennessee, Chattanooga in 1997 and attended the University of Tennessee, Knoxville as a graduate assistant for the "Pride of the Southland" Marching Band, earning a master's degree in instrumental conducting in 1999.
 She is currently a doctoral candidate in music education at Boston University with a research emphasis on popular music in secondary education.

-Wilkes is a member of the Music Educators National Conference, Florida Music Educators Association, Florida Bandmasters Association, Florida Orchestra Association, Women Band Directors International and the National Band Association.
-She served as treasurer for the Seventh District of the Georgia Music Educators Association for five years and is currently president of the Women Band Directors International.
+Bell is a member of the Music Educators National Conference, College Band Directors National Association, Florida Music Educators Association, Florida Bandmasters Association, Florida Orchestra Association, Women Band Directors International and the National Band Association.
+She served as treasurer for the Seventh District of the Georgia Music Educators Association for five years and is president of the Women Band Directors International.
 She has received the Silver Baton Award from that organization and has been recognized by GMEA for her outstanding contributions to music education in 2004 and 2006.
-In 2007, Wilkes was awarded the Citation of Excellence from the National Band Association in recognition of her band's performance at the University of Georgia's annual Janfest event.
+In 2007, Bell was awarded the Citation of Excellence from the National Band Association in recognition of her band's performance at the University of Georgia's annual Janfest event and in 2012 was awarded Honorary Membership to Tau Beta Sigma, a national band sorority dedicated to serving college band programs.

-As a guitarist, Willis has been a featured performer with the Florida String Quartet (Sarasota Orchestra affiliation), Sarasota Pops, Artist Series of Sarasota, North Port Orchestra, Florida State Music Teachers Association State Convention, Miami International Guitar Festival, Brno International Guitar Festival (Czech), Gloria Musicae (professional chorus), the Gwinnett Philharmonic Association Concert Series (Atlanta), and in 2011 played solo mandolin with the Sarasota Orchestra.
-Willis also has released three CDs featuring his original classical guitar compositions.
+Willis has been a featured performer with the Florida String Quartet (Sarasota Orchestra affiliation), Sarasota Pops, Artist Series of Sarasota, North Port Orchestra, Florida State Music Teachers Association State Convention, Miami International Guitar Festival, Brno International Guitar Festival (Czech), the Gwinnett Philharmonic Association Concert Series (Atlanta) and the Sarasota Orchestra.
+Willis performed with Gloria Musicae, a professional choral group, in December 2013 along-side world famous harpist Ann Hobson-Pilot.
+Willis also released three CDs featuring his original classical guitar compositions.